The release of the band’s massive Early Years box set requires a look at their ‘crazy diamond’

 Barrett had only one song, “Jugband Blues,” on the second album, one where Pink Floyd began exploring territory that became known as space-rock and prog-rock, with longer, less whimsical songs before ceding his turf.
 They sacked him for erratic behavior—Mental illness?
 Excessive drug use?
 Most likely a combination of both—barely one album into Floyd’s career, bringing in his friend David Gilmour to handle guitar and some vocals.
 Gilmour would share the writing with bassist-singer Roger Waters and, to a lesser extent, keyboardist Rick Wright and drummer Nick Mason.

-Watch the video for Floyd’s “Jugband Blues”
+Listen to Floyd’s “Jugband Blues”

 I’m 60 now and I discovered Barrett, as I’m sure many of you did, post-Dark Side.
 It was really one of the primal joys of being a teenage rock fan in the ’70s, discovering a band “mid-career” or so and then working backwards.
 I bought A Nice Pair—the repackaging of Floyd’s debut The Piper at the Gates of Dawn and its follow-up A Saucerful of Secrets—a year or so after Dark Side and then the two Barrett solo imports, The Madcap Laughs and Barrett.